csh970605/csh970605.github.io/_posts/2024-01-12-Mobile_ALOHA.md

 ---

 # Mobile ALOHA

-Mobile ALOHA is a low cost and whole body teleoperation system for data collection.
+Mobile ALOHA is a low-cost, whole-body teleoperation system for data collection.
 It augments the [ALOHA](https://csh970605.github.io/posts/ALOHA/) system for data collection.<br>

-With the data collected by Mobile ALOHA perform supervised behavior cloning and find co-training with existing static ALOHA datasets to booost performance on mobile manipulation tasks.<br>
+With the data collected by Mobile ALOHA, perform supervised behavior cloning and co-training with existing static ALOHA datasets to boost performance on mobile manipulation tasks.<br>

-According to the [paper](https://arxiv.org/abs/2401.02117), they increased success rates by up to 90% allowing Mobile ALOHA to autonomously complete complex mobile manipulation tasks.<br>
+According to the [paper](https://arxiv.org/abs/2401.02117), success rates increased by up to 90%, allowing Mobile ALOHA to autonomously complete complex mobile manipulation tasks.<br>

 <br><br><br>

 # Why Did They Make Mobile ALOHA?

-Most of the traditional robots allow people to teach arbitrary skills to robots so far, but many tasks in realistic, everyday environments require whole-body coordination of the both mobility and dexterous manipulation, rather than just individual mobility or manipulation behaviors.<br>
+Most traditional robots allow people to teach arbitrary skills to robots; however, many tasks in realistic, everyday environments require whole-body coordination of both mobility and dexterous manipulation, rather than just individual mobility or manipulation behaviors.<br>

-To solve that problem, paper studied the feasibility of extending imitation learning to tasks that require whole-body control of bimanual mobile robots.<br>
+To address this problem, the paper studied the feasibility of extending imitation learning to tasks that require whole-body control of bimanual mobile robots.<br>

 <br><br><br>

 # How Did They Make Mobile ALOHA?

-They encountered two main factors that hinder the wide adoption of imitation learning for bimanual mobile manipulation while they made Mobile ALOHA.<br>
+They encountered two main factors that hinder the wide adoption of imitation learning for bimanual mobile manipulation while developing Mobile ALOHA.<br>

-1. Lack accessible, plug-and-play hardware for whole body teleoperation:<br>
+1. Lack of accessible, plug-and-play hardware for whole-body teleoperation:<br>
-    - They used additional hardware and calibration to enable teleoperation on the robot platform like:<br>
+    - They used additional hardware and calibration to enable teleoperation on the robot platform, such as:<br>

     <center>
     <img src="https://github.com/csh970605/csh970605.github.io/assets/28240052/b8297056-2532-4beb-9f6f-c4e89752898b" width="500" height="500">
     </center>
     <br><br>

-2. Prior robot learning(ALOHA) works have not demonstrated high-performance bimanual mobile manipulation for complex tasks:<br>
+2. Prior robot learning (ALOHA) works have not demonstrated high-performance bimanual mobile manipulation for complex tasks:<br>
     - To solve this problem, they decided to leverage data from the ALOHA datasets.
-Despite the differences in tasks and morphology, they got positive transfer in nearly all mobile manipulation tasks, attaining equivalent or better performance and data efficiency than policies trained using only Mobile ALOHA data.<br>
+Despite the differences in tasks and morphology, they achieved positive transfer in nearly all mobile manipulation tasks, attaining equivalent or better performance and data efficiency than policies trained using only Mobile ALOHA data.<br>

 <br>
-As a result, they got the following four results:<br>
+As a result, they achieved the following four outcomes:<br>

-1. Mobile : The system can move at a speed comparable to human walking, around 1.42m/s.<br>
+1. Mobile : The system can move at a speed comparable to human walking, around 1.42 m/s.<br>

 2. Stable : It is stable when manipulating heavy household objects, such as pots and cabinets.<br>